-2.4.
 Long-term mean river discharges

-Long-term annual average river discharges were estimated for the entire river network of Colombia, using the water balance equation on drainage basins, given as [Manabe, 1969; Schaake, 1990], where S(t) represents soil and ground water storage as a function of time, P(t) and E(t)represent basin-integrated precipitation and actual evapotranspiration rates, and R(t)represents the total net runoff leaving the basin.
+Long-term annual average river discharges were estimated for the entire river network of Colombia, using the water balance equation on drainage basins, given as (Manabe 1969; Schaake 1990)

+$$\frac{\mathrm{d}S(t)}{\mathrm{d}t} = P(t) - E(t) - R(t) \tag{1}$$ where S(t) represents soil and groundwater storage as a function of time, P(t) and E(t) represent basin-integrated precipitation and actual evapotranspiration rates, and R(t) represents the total net runoff leaving the basin.
 Total runoff R(t) includes the discharge at the basin outlet and the net integrated lateral subsurface runoff.
+Integrating Equation (1)

-Integrating equation (1) over long time scales gives $\overline{R} = \overline{P} - \overline{E}$.
-Thus, estimation of mean annual runoff requires basin-integrated estimates of precipitation and actual evapotranspiration.
-To simplify notation and due to ergodicity, one can replace time averages for expected values.
-Therefore, over bars will be dropped hereafter.
-The equation Q = A[P - E] is taken as the methodological basis of our study, through integration of P and E over the spatial domain extracted by HidroSIG, and therefore Q is estimated as, where $\Delta{i,j}$ denotes the area of the (i, j)-th pixel in the DEM.
+over long time scales gives $\bar{R}=\bar{P}-\bar{E}$.
+Thus, estimation of the mean annual runoff requires basin-integrated estimates of precipitation and actual evapotranspiration.
+To simplify notation, and due to ergodicity, one can replace time averages for expected values.
+Therefore, the overbars will be dropped hereafter.
+The equation Q=A[P-E] is taken as the methodological basis of our study, through integration of P and E over the spatial domain extracted by HidroSIG, and therefore Q is estimated as where $\Delta{i,j}$ denotes the area of the (i, j)th pixel in the DEM.
 For validation purposes, discharge records from more than 200 river gauging stations throughout Colombia were systematically compared with estimations from the long-term water balance equation, using all the aforementioned evapotranspiration methods.
-Details of the data used and the resulting river flows maps are discussed in Poveda et al. [2005b].
+Details of the data used and the resulting river flows maps are discussed in Poveda et al. (2007).